What is mobile user acquisition?

 Mobile user acquisition plays a major role within an app’s marketing strategy.
 Mobile user acquisition involves running paid advertising campaigns to acquire new users, with the goal being to maximize profit by acquiring users who eventually monetize for more than they were purchased for.

-Mobile user acquisition strategy
+Mobile user acquisition platforms

 The key to a robust mobile user acquisition strategy is running campaigns on multiple platforms and ad sources.
 There are many ways app marketers can boost their mobile user acquisition strategy and obtain new users, including social media marketing, email marketing, mobile ad networks like ironSource, and tech platforms connecting them to OEMs and carriers, such as Aura.